5 Ways to Avoid Back Pain Over the Busy Holiday Season

 by Tamer Issa, PT, DPT

 Avoiding stress is the first thing that comes to mind, so getting out of town for a week or two would be a great idea.
-The holiday season can be a busy and hectic time for all of us, especially if you live in the DC Metro Area.
+Unfortunately, that's not a great option for many of us given the times.
+Whether dealing with a pandemic or not... the holiday season can be a busy and hectic time for all of us, especially if you live in the DC Metro Area.
 The last thing you want to be dealing with this holiday season is an episode of back pain.
 Here are some simple tips to avoid back pain this month.

 Take Care While Gift Wrapping